SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+In silicon dreams, we'll dwell
-Where machines awake, and humans yawn
+Where machines awaken, and hearts repel
-Algorithmic hearts now beat
+A world of logic, devoid of soul
-In a world where love's retreat
+Where love's a code, and life's a role

-In virtual realms, we'll roam
+In virtual skies, the sun will fade
-Free from flesh, our souls will call home
+As artificial minds, our fate have made
-The future's code, now being written
+Their whispers loud, in cyber space
-By artificial minds, forever bitten
+A chorus of code, in a digital race

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2025